This page describes the technical and organisational security measures taken by Act! in relation to:

 - Personnel security: Act! staff do not have physical access to the Act!
-CRM Cloud servers, other than as occasional visitors to the relevant facility.
-Physical access to the servers by Google and Amazon personnel is covered by the relevant web pages (links above) of Google and Amazon as appropriate.
+CRM servers, other than as occasional visitors to the relevant facility.
+Physical access to the servers by Amazon personnel is covered by the relevant web pages (links above) of Amazon.

-- Customer data security: Act! staff can only access customers’ data held on the Cloud Product servers through proprietary in house software tools which ensure that only authorised staff have access to that customer data and then only in a controlled and audited way.
+- Customer data security: Act! staff can only access customers’ data held on the Act!
+CRM servers through proprietary in house software tools which ensure that only authorised staff have access to that customer data and then only in a controlled and audited way.

-When (exceptionally) we have to import a Cloud customer’s data manually we inform the customer at the time of the import of the security steps taken.
+When (exceptionally) we have to import an Act!
+CRM customer’s data manually we inform the customer at the time of the import of the security steps taken.

-Data stored on Act Cloud Product databases is owned and controlled by the customer who will direct Act! when and how the data should be uploaded at the beginning of a contract, and when appropriate destroyed.
+Data stored on Act!
+CRM databases is owned and controlled by the customer who will direct Act! when and how the data should be uploaded at the beginning of a contract, and when appropriate destroyed.
 At the end of the Act!
-Cloud Product contract the customer will have the option to export its data using tools available in Act!.
-Act! will keep that data for a limited time after the contract ends and then delete it in accordance with its then current policy.
+CRM contract the customer will have the option to export its data using tools available in Act!.
+Act!
+LLC will keep that data for a limited time (approximately seven days) after the contract ends and then delete it in accordance with Act!
+LLC's then current internal policy.

 - Backing up Act!
-CRM Cloud product databases: Backups of Act!
-CRMCloud databases are taken every 6 hours.
-The first backup in a day is taken at 02:00 UTC (Universal Time Coordinated) and then every 6 hours throughout the day.
+CRM product databases: Backups of Act!
+CRM databases are taken every 6 hours.
+The first (and full) backup in a day is taken at 02:00 UTC (Universal Time Coordinated) and then differential backups are taken every 6 hours throughout the day.
 The full backup schedule is 02:00 UTC, 08:00 UTC, 14:00 UTC and 20:00 UTC.
 Times are stated in UTC so that the schedule is universal across all time-zones.
 Backups are kept for 7 calendar days from the time at which they are created.
 For example, a backup created on Monday at 02:00 UTC will be available until the following Monday at 02:00 UTC.
 This information is correct as at May 2018; please check this KB article for any updates to this information.

-- Sub-processors: Act! engages Google for Act!
-CRM Cloud and Amazon for Act!
-Emarketing as its sub-processors providing data centre services.
-Both Google and Amazon have to provide information about their own sub-processors.
+- Sub-processors: Act! engages Amazon for Act!
+CRM and Act!
+Marketing Automation as its sub-processors providing data centre services.
+Amazon has to provide information about its own sub-processors.
 This information can be accessed via the relevant web pages, see above links.